crispitagorico/sigkernel/README.md

 + `pip install -r requirements.txt`

-Next install pytorch by running only of the following options
+Next install pytorch 1.6.0 by running one of the following options:

 #### CPU only